DirectorGeneralVJ/attachment-tracker/README.md

 A command-line Python application to manage and track Computer Science students preparing for industrial attachment.

-This project demonstrates practical Python skills, object-oriented programming, file handling, and real-world CLI applications — exactly what supervisors and recruiters look for in a portfolio.
+This project demonstrates practical Python skills, object-oriented programming, file handling, and real-world CLI applications

 # Features